freenas/freenas-docs/userguide/sharing.rst

 These types of shares and services are available:

-* :ref:`AFP <Apple (AFP) Shares>`: Apple File Protocol shares are often used when the client computers all run macOS.
-Apple has slowly shifted to preferring :ref:`SMB <Windows (SMB) Shares>` for modern networks, although Time Machine still requires AFP.
+* :ref:`AFP <Apple (AFP) Shares>`: Apple Filing Protocol shares are used when the client computers all run macOS.
+Apple has deprecated AFP in favor of :ref:`SMB <Windows (SMB) Shares>`.
+Using AFP in modern networks is no longer recommended.

 * :ref:`Unix (NFS) <Unix (NFS) Shares>`: Network File System shares are accessible from macOS, Linux, BSD, and the professional and